 At March Media Chicago we have been paying constant attention all year long to what’s happening in a rapidly changing digital marketing space.
-Along the way we’ve developed new tools and strategies – and retired old ones – to deliver a high return on investment for our clients, and we’d like to share some insights on what we believe will trend in 2017.
+Along the way we’ve developed new tools and strategies – and retired old ones – to deliver a high return on investment for our clients, and we’d like to share some insights on what we believe will trend in the future.

 – Changing technology, which will impact how we use and search the internet for information.